 If you have read this far, you might have the following thought: "Wow, your behavior around carbs sounds a lot like an addiction.
 You are able to abstain, but then when you re-introduce them, you lose control.
 Former alcoholics often experience the same kind of cycle with alcohol."
 These two articles help illuminate why that may be:

 As best I can tell, if I want to

 not-be-fat, my only option going forward is to either be in Phase 2 (i.e.

 no carbs) or to be on full-time conscious calorie restriction (with carbs).
 And the

 problem with carbs is that it is soooo easy to slip up.
+I really have had no luck with "conscious calorie restriction" if I am eating carbs.
 It really has been

 difficult to manage.
-Conscious calorie restriction does not work very well for me when
+Conscious calorie restriction does not work for me when

 I am eating carbs.